 There are strong linkages between the Hepatology service and Gastroenterology, Hepatobiliary Surgery, Pathology and Interventional Radiology.
 Weekly activities encompass Hepatobiliary/Liver Transplant grand rounds, Histopathology rounds, the Liver Transplant selection board meeting, and a monthly Journal Club where cutting-edge hepatology and liver transplantation topics are discussed.
 We also share nationally with McMaster University’s Hepatology group Journal Club following significant meetings such as AASLD and EASL.

 Liver fellows typically share a call schedule with senior surgical trainees in the liver transplantation surgical fellowship program (1 in 4).
-Remuneration is equivalent for a PGY-6 salary.
+It is recommended that applicants have salary support commensurate with level of training (PGY6) prior to start of the fellowship year.
 Applicants typically have successfully completed a certified fellowship in Gastroenterology but there is flexibility in the entry requirements.
 Our Hepatology program is a certified subspecialty by the Royal College of Physicians and Surgeons of Canada and our liver transplant program is accredited by the American College of Transplantation.
 Liver fellows may be eligible to write the new American examinations in Liver Transplantation.

 For further information on how to apply for the Liver Fellowship please contact the Program Director, Karim Qumosani.